renanolv/springbootrest-example/README.md

 # Spring Boot Rest API - Example

-A Rest API using Spring Boot with a simple CRUD actions like POST,GET,DELETE and PUT.
+A Rest API using Spring Boot with a simple CRUD actions like *POST,GET,DELETE* and *PUT*.

 ## Dependencies